simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 - Chosen versions are supported (must be within offered ranges).
 - CA fingerprint matches the one presented in TLS handshake and the previous sessions - in subsequent sessions TLS connection should be rejected if the fingerprint is different.

-JTD schema for the encrypted part of hello block:
+JTD schema for the encrypted part of host HELLO block `hostHelloJSON`:

 ```json
 {